-Once the public transport service is extended to the site it would be expected that the development could generate a small additional demand for its service however this would not be significant enough to warrant the provision of additional or modified services.
-Extension of the service to the site will be a matter for the bus company and Department of Transport to determine however suitable bus stops and shelters should be provided within the extension of Springfield Drive to the site that would adequately service the proposed child care centre.
+Once the public transport service is extended to the site it would be expected that the development will generate some demand for the service.
+Extension of the service to the site will be a matter for the bus company and Department of Transport to determine however suitable bus stops and shelters should be provided within the extension of Springfield Drive to the site that would adequately service the proposed shopping village.